dataArtisans/cascading-flink/README.md

-# Cascading on top of Apache Flink
+# Cascading Connector for Apache Flink

-Cascading-Flink enables you to use Apache Flink as an execution engine for your Cascading applications.
+[Cascading](http://www.cascading.org/projects/cascading) is a popular framework to develop, maintain, and execute large-scale and robust data analysis applications.
+Originally, Cascading flows have been executed on [Apache Hadoop](http://hadoop.apache.org).
+The most recent [3.0 release](http://www.cascading.org/2015/06/08/cascading-3-0-release) of Cascading added support for [Apache Tez](http://tez.apache.org) as a runtime backend.

+[Apache Flink](http://flink.apache.org) is a platform for scalable stream and batch processing.
+Flink's execution engine features low-latency pipelined and scalable batched data transfers and high-performance, in-memory operators for sorting and joining that gracefully go out-of-core in case of scarce memory resources.
+Flink can execute programs on a local machine, in a dedicated cluster, or on Hadoop YARN setups.

+The **Cascading Connector for Apache Flink** enables you to execute Cascading flows on Apache Flink.
+Using this connector, your Cascading flows will benefit from Flink's runtime features such as its pipelined data shuffles and its efficient and robust in-memory operators.

+## Features & Limitations ##

+The Cascading Connector for Apache Flink supports most Cascading and Flink features.

+- Most Cascading operators are directly executed on Flink's memory-safe operators.
+This significantly reduces the need for cumbersome parameter tuning such as spill thresholds and the risk for `OutOfMemoryErrors`.
+- Flink's runtime leverages field type information of Cascading programs.
+Apache Flink uses specialized serializers and comparators to efficiently operate on binary data.
+Cascading flows that specify the type of key fields benefit from significant performance improvements.

+However, there are also a few limitations, which we are still working on, namely:

+- No support for counters.
+We expect to resolve this limitation very soon.
+- Only InnerJoins for HashJoin pipes.
+The remaining join types will be available once Flink supports hash-based outer joins.

 ## Install ##

-To retrieve the latest version of Cascading-Flink, run the following command
+To retrieve the latest version of the Cascading Connector for Apache Flink, run the following command

     git clone https://github.com/dataArtisans/cascading-flink.git

-Then switch to the newly created directory and run Maven to build Cascading-Flink:
+Then switch to the newly created directory and run Maven to build the Cascading Connector for Apache Flink:

     cd cascading-flink
     mvn clean install -DskipTests

-Cascading-Flink is now installed in your local maven repository.
+The Cascading Connector for Apache Flink is now installed in your local maven repository.

 ## WordCount Example

 Next, let's run the classic WordCount example.
 Before running it in our ETL pipeline on the cluster, we want to run it locally first.
-Cascading-Flink contains a built-in local execution mode to test your applications before deploying them.
+The Cascading Connector for Apache Flink contains a built-in local execution mode to test your applications before deploying them.

 Here is the main method of our WordCount example: